Simulated-annealing decoder for the XZZX code with greedy-matching initialization: Numerical results

 From \figref{fig:elapsed_time}, we observe that our greedy matching decoder is faster than the MWPM decoder.
-This result is consistent with the fact that the worst-case computational complexity of our greedy matching decoder is $\mathcal{O}(|S_\bullet|^2 \log{|S_\bullet|^2}) = \mathcal{O}(d^4 \log{d})$, as discussed in \secref{sec:greedy_matching}, which is lower than the worst-case complexity of the MWPM decoder $\mathcal{O}(|S_\bullet|^3 \log{|S_\bullet|}) = \mathcal{O}(d^6 \log{d})$ in Ref.~\cite{BlossomV}.
-Note that whereas in circuit-level noise model, the MWPM decoder uses the Dijkstra algorithm to find a path with minimum weight between any possible pair of incorrect syndromes, in the code capacity noise model, it does not because the weights are explicitly given by Eqs.~\eqref{eq:distance_u_v_internal},\eqref{eq:distance_u_v_virtual_gray} or \eqref{eq:distance_u_v_virtual_white}.

-Note that the MWPM decoder has an average computational complexity of $\mathcal{O}(d^2)$ from numerical simulation~\cite{MWPM_complexity}.
-Investigating the average complexity for our greedy matching decoder would be meaningful, and is left to our future work.
+This result is consistent with the fact that the worst-case computational complexity of our greedy matching decoder is $\mathcal{O}(|S_\bullet|^2 \log{|S_\bullet|^2}) = \mathcal{O}(d^4 \log{d})$, as discussed in \secref{sec:greedy_matching}, which is lower than the worst-case complexity of the MWPM decoder $\mathcal{O}(|S_\bullet|^3 \log{|S_\bullet|}) = \mathcal{O}(d^6 \log{d})$ in Ref.~\cite{BlossomV} \footnote{Note that, in circuit-level noise model, the MWPM decoder is used with the Dijkstra algorithm to find a path with a minimum weight between any possible pair of syndrome defects, whereas in the code capacity noise model, the Dijkstra algorithm is not needed, because the weights are explicitly given by Eqs.~\eqref{eq:distance_u_v_internal}, \eqref{eq:distance_u_v_virtual_white}, \eqref{eq:distance_u_v_virtual_gray}, or \eqref{eq:distance_u_boundary}.}.
+We emphasize that practical MWPM decoders often show much better average-case scaling (e.g., $\mathcal{O}(d^2)$ reported in Ref.~\cite{MWPM_complexity}), and a similar empirical study for our greedy matching decoder is left for future work.